akbarratt/rb101/lesson_6/twenty_one/pedac.md

 ## Problem: Keep score and declare whoever reaches 5 points first as the winner.

-## Problem: Store 21 in a hash so that the goal of the game is to reach whichever number is stored.
-(Should DEALER_STAY = WINNING_LIMIT - 4?)

 ## Idea: Could I improve the way Aces are calculated?
 (see store card totals problem above)